-Hungry after a day of exploring the Fort Worth Stockyards National Historic District?
-Here are a few of our favorite places to dine at.
+After a day of exploring the Fort Worth Stockyards National Historic District, you're going to need a good meal.
+Experience everything from modern western cuisine to fresh takes on traditional Mexican food at some of our favorite places to dine in the Stockyards.
 Reservations recommended.

-97 West Kitchen & Bar is located inside the newly opened Hotel Drover in Mule Alley and explores new takes on American classics.
+97 West Kitchen & Bar is located inside Hotel Drover in Mule Alley and explores new takes on American classics.
 The menu features contemporary Texas fare, Southern comfort foods and a selection of beer, wine and cocktails from the elegant bar.
-Stroll the property grounds with a drink in hand from the lobby or pool bar before settling into a dinner to remember.
+Stroll the property grounds with a drink in hand from the lobby or pool bar before settling in for a dinner to remember.
 Reservations are open to the public so no worries if you're not a hotel guest.

 A beloved Fort Worth classic, H3 Ranch serves visitors and locals mouthwatering, wood-fired steaks, barbecue and more from The Stockyards Hotel.
 Take a seat at Booger's Reds Saloon next door for some good convo and cold Rahr & Sons Buffalo Butt beer from a saddle barstool.
 Bonus: Valet is free.